sandmman/Tsim/README.md

 # Tsim

-> A simple port of the Scala Akka model in Swift
+> Brings the Scala Akka model in Swift

 ### Usage